"To have courage for whatever comes in life--everything lies in that." - St. Teresa of Avila

 Everyone has a story, a mythology of sorts, that is not only very personal and intimate but also far-reaching and interactive.
 Our personal stories connect each of us to all of humanity; to what Carl Jung called the collective.
 Joseph Campbell described our collective mythology as "the Hero's (or Heroine's) Journey".
 Campbell asserted that regardless of how our individual stories play out in our lives, we are all influenced by the archetypal Hero with his challenges, dreams, passion and sorrow as he courageously moves forward on his path.
 Hidden within this journey in the darkest of places is a realm we call grief.
 It is a place in our soul that we all eventually have to visit along the way.
 Grief is different for everyone; dark yet illuminating, powerful yet frightening, it challenges the Hero to move forward into the fear of uncertainty and ultimately into the fear of his own death.
 It is in this very raw yet beautiful place that we discover the Hero's passion, purpose and true yearning for living.

-After the suicide death of someone very enmeshed in my life, I had my first truly conscious experience of the Hero dwelling within me.
-My entire perspective shifted.
-Our family was forever altered and consumed with grief.
-I felt an intense need to not only understand this death on many levels but to approach the unapproachable in my mind--my own mortality.
-I was now faced with the reality of raising two boys, one with autism, without his help as their father.
+After the suicide death of my sons' father, I had my first truly conscious experience of the Hero dwelling within me.
+My entire perspective on life itself shifted as our family was forever altered and consumed with grief.
+I felt an intense need to not only understand this death on many levels but to approach the unapproachable in my mind--our mortality as human beings.
+I was now faced with the reality of raising my two boys, one with autism, without their dad's presence in their lives.
 Anger, sorrow, and guilt propelled me straight toward the exit door of my comfort zone and back to the idea of approaching the one thing constant in my life: my intuitive knowing, my connection to spirit, the power of re-stabilizing my life.
 I felt compelled to re-examine my childhood in an effort to understand who I am on a very fundamental level.
 This exploration re-introduced me to my intuitive prowess that I had dialed down to almost zero during my academic years.
 My Heroine was stirring, as all Heroes do, when the call to service is heard.

 I absolutely love sharing my psychic and mediumistic abilities with others.
 It has changed the way I view my world, my life and my relationship to literally everything.
 It has changed the way I relate to grief.
 Life is so much more than we realize, and I would like to challenge anyone, the skeptic and the curious, to open their mind to the endless possibilities of what consciousness may be.
 And that is no small task.
 As St. Teresa so eloquently states, it takes a little courage.
 In my experience, there is no other way to do it.